A Search for Millilensing Gamma-Ray Bursts in the Observations of Fermi GBM: Final Candidate Selection

 The time-integrated spectrum parameters of two episodes are $E_{\rm peak1}=112^{+7}_{-5}$, $\alpha_{\rm peak1}=-0.45^{+0.09}_{-0.09}$ and $E_{\rm peak2}=103^{+6}_{-5}$, $\alpha_{\rm peak2}=-0.43^{+0.10}_{-0.10}$.
-As shown in Figure \ref{fig:GRB081122A_counter}, for time-integrated spectrum, the $\alpha - E_{\rm peak}$ contour of two episodes are consistent within 1-$\sigma$ confidence level.
-But after we divide each episode into 13 slides to compare the time-resolved spectrum, the time-resolved spectrum parameters of two episodes are consistent within 2-$\sigma$ region in 9 slides ($69.2\%$) and consistent within 1-$\sigma$ region in 4 slides ($30.7\%$), and in slides 6,8,9,13, the parameters of two episodes are obviously detached from each other, which cuts down the possibility for millilensing event .
-We notice that there are multiple peaks in both emission episodes, where the width distribution of these peaks is similar, but the peak amplitude distribution exists some differences in detail.
+As shown in Figure \ref{fig:GRB110517B_lightcurve}, for time-integrated spectrum, the spectrum parameters of two episodes are consistent within 1-$\sigma$ confidence level.
+After we divide each episode into 11 slides to compare the time-resolved spectrum, the $\alpha$ of two episodes are consistent within 1-$\sigma$ region in every slide, but the $E_{\rm peak}$ are only consistent within 1-$\sigma$ region in 3 slides ($27.3\%$), and the spectrum evolution of the $E_{\rm peak}$ show different trend in two episodes , which cuts down the possibility for millilensing event.
+We notice that there are multiple peaks in both emission episodes, where the width distribution of these peaks is similar, but the peak amplitude distribution exists some differences in detail (that is why we get a small p-value in the $\chi^{2}$ test).
 Considering its temporal and spectral analysis results, we rank GRB 110517B as the second class candidate for millilensing event.
 With the amplification ratio $f=1.04\pm0.02$, the redshift mass of the lensing source can be estimated as $M_{L}(1+z_{L})=2.2_{-1.1}^{+1.1}\times10^7 M_{\odot}$.